procaffeinate v. The tendency to not start anything until you’ve had a cup of coffee.

 2. Brew coffee at home when you can

 With 2.6M disposable coffee cups ending up in our city garbage bins every week, the collection of these and other waste costs Vancouver taxpayers $2.5M per year.
-Brewing coffee at home or the office helps ensure that the coffee you’re using fits all the social and environmental criteria you’re looking for, and – not to mention – will save you money.
+Brewing coffee at home or the office helps ensure that the coffee you’re using fits all the social and environmental criteria you’re looking for.
+Bonus: it will also save you money.

 3. Be mindful of your brew method